Leveraging Machine Learning in Finance Operations

 Without having to exhaustively capture all possible scenarios, you can spend less time in front of a whiteboard with process consultants, and your initiatives can enter production and deliver value many months ahead of the traditional approach.
 You just eliminated analysis-paralysis, which tends to be root cause for runaway projects.

-In Juno Payments, in conjunction with our partner NetChain2, we are delivering a machine learning-enabled invoice automation solution.
+In Juno Payments, we are delivering a machine learning-enabled invoice automation solution.
 It allows you to see savings in as little as 30 days, and allow the finance department to be self-sufficient in implementing most future changes.

 We hope this article resonates with you.
 We would appreciate an opportunity to sharing more on how your business can benefit from machine learning, and design a solution that is right for you.